silverhammermba/superuser/extras/answers.markdown

 Notice the ridiculous, confusing names for everything.
 Every computer is different and this one was built with a very specific idea in mind:

-* The case is exceptional small, letting it fit under my TV next to my Blu-Ray player
+* The case is exceptionally small, letting it fit under my TV next to my Blu-Ray player
 * The CPU is a special low power model - usually found in laptops - which requires less cooling than a usual CPU.
 The CPU can also act as a decently